 With participation in mountain bike (MTB) riding as both a sport and a recreational activity increasing, and demand for suitable areas to ride growing, it is important to plan ahead in a sustainable way.
 Mountain biking also has the potential to provide tourism opportunities and economic development.

 While Council provides for MTB riding on designated fire and management trails in some of its natural reserves, a number of unauthorised trails have also been constructed.
 The construction of unauthorised MTB trails poses environmental, heritage and reputational risk to Council in terms of legislation, community expectations and the experience of other reserve users.
-Unauthorised MTB trails may also pose a risk to riders where construction is poor or where the level of difficulty is unknown to the rider.
+Unauthorised MTB trails may also pose a risk to riders where construction is poor or where the level of difficulty is unknown to the rider, as well as other reserve visitors.

 There is currently no strategic framework for managing the rapidly increasing demand for mountain biking across the Central Coast.
 In light of this, we’re undertaking a Mountain Bike Feasibility Study, to gather some of the information required to inform a strategic framework.